Something went wrong. Try again later

 The character select screen.

-• Yun / Yang - Twin brothers (and the nephews of Lee from the original Street Fighter) and Kung Fu experts from Hong Kong.
-They enter the tournament to show their skills.
+• Yun / Yang - Twin brothers and kung fu experts from Hong Kong, entering the tournament to show off their skills.
 Yang can only be accessed with a special command and has the same movelist as Yun (being a "palette swap" similar to Ryu and Ken).

 • Oro - An ancient, mysterious hermit who mastered the secrets to immortality.
 He enters the tournament to seek potential candidates to teach his unique fighting style.

-• Ibuki - An aspiring ninja from Japan who enters the tournament to finish her training.
+• Ibuki - An aspiring ninja from Japan who is sent by her clan to retrieve a mysterious file from Gill's organization.

-• Elena - A tribal princess from Kenya who seeks to travel the world.
+• Elena - A tribal princess from Kenya who seeks to travel the world, using her elaborate capoeira in battle.

 • Ryu - Returns from previous Street Fighter games.
 A wandering martial artist from Japan who seeks worthy opponents to improve his skills.

 • Ken - Returns from previous Street Fighter games.
-An experienced martial artist from the United States who seeks to test his strength against his friend and rival Ryu.
+An experienced martial artist from the U.S.A. who seeks to test his strength against his friend and rival Ryu.

 • Gill - Final boss and only playable in the Dreamcast version.
 Leader of a secret organization that seeks to turn the world into his own utopia.
 Has the power to manipulate both fire and ice.